argumentcomputer/lurk-beta/spec/soundness-notes.md

 It follows from the above that Lurk programs are deterministic.
 For every terminating input there is one and only one correct eventual output.
-Future versions of Lurk will introduce a non-deterministic option -- in which a single input may evaluate to more than correct output.
+Future versions of Lurk will introduce a non-deterministic option -- in which a single input may evaluate to more than one correct output.

-In either event, whenever `x` evalutes to `y` (whether `y` is unique or otherwise), it is possible to construct a proof which convinces a verifier that this is true.
+In either event, whenever `x` evalutes to `y` (whether `y` is unique or otherwise), it is possible to construct a proof that convinces a verifier that this is true.
 We claim that the circuit for the Lurk [reduction step](reduction-notes.md) is complete in this sense, but will not otherwise address the claim in this document.

 ## Soundness